jadabrenon/latin102portfolio/translation1.md

 **Needs revisions**

-A. Grammatical analysis ❌ *You've got a good start on breaking out clauses, but don't have their dependencies worked out yet.*
+A. Grammatical analysis ❌ *You've got a good start on breaking out clauses, but don't have their dependencies worked out yet.* - **CHANGED**

 Place each clause on a separate line, indented to show its level of subordination.
 Italicize the verb of each clause by surrounding it with asterisks.